ppopoff/scala-course/README.md

 And now, let's take a closed look to each chapter:

 ### Chapter 0.
 Beginning Scala
-Here you will learn basics of Scala.
+Here you will learn the basics of Scala.
 And I am talking about the syntax.
-When you done, you can implement the simple `CLI` application that mimicries one of the very famous program from `coreutils` package.
+When you done, you can implement a simple and quite famous `CLI` application.

 ### Chapter 1.
 Pattern Matching
-This chapter will you a better understanding of the most powerful syntactic features of `Scala` (and other functional languages).
+This chapter will give you better understanding of the most powerful syntactic features of `Scala` (and other functional languages).
 For many of you it may look like a simple variation of `switch/case` statement that behaves like an expression.
 It is true and false.
-Pattern matching is much more complicated than you may think.
-You will have to finish some recursion exercises that are represented at the end of the chapter.
+Pattern matching is much more complicated than you might think.

 ### Chapter 2.
 Types, Data, Data Structures
 Lots of languages contain compound data structures, like lists or tuples.
 `Scala` is not an exception.
-You will also learn about Scala's records which are called `case class`es.
+You will also learn about Scala's version of records.
+They used to be called `case class`.

 ### Chapter 3.
 Functional Thinking
-That's the place where you will learn about currying, immutability, function composition and other concepts of functional programming
+That's the place where you will learn about currying, immutability, function composition and other basic concepts of functional programming

 ### Chapter 4.
 Collections and Comprehensions
-In chapter you will learn more about Scala's collections library.
-Knowledge of collections library will help you to master `Apache Spark` which can be a pretty good thing in your toolbox.
+In this chapter you will learn more about Scala's collections library.
+This knowledge will help you to master `Apache Spark` which can be a pretty useful tool in your arsenal.
 You will also learn more about list-comprehensions aka generators.
+And at the end of this chapter there'll be an assignment for you.

 ### Chapter 5.
 Out of standard library
-In this chapter you will learn functional concepts that are not present in Scala's standard library, like lenses, type classes or h-lists.
+In this chapter you will learn functional concepts which are not represented in the Scala's standard library, like lenses, type classes or h-lists.
 Here you will meet `Shapeless`, `cats` and `scalaz`.
+At least those will be mentioned.

 ### Chapter 6.
 Conclusion
-Contains a number of links with sources for further reading.
+Contains a number of links with sources for further reading and the final assignment.

 ## Feedback